 Without working capital from late-payers, and fewer opportunities to gain additional income in quieter months, you may be unable to pay staff, rent, or that all important wifi bill.

 Combating the curse of the late-payer is essential to keeping your finances on track – particularly during quieter months.

 Spreading out payments to ensure you have an income in the off-season will help keep your head above water.
 Shortening your payment terms, and requiring deposits, are also tried-and-tested ways of encouraging timely payment.

 Automated software like Chaser makes credit control easier for you.
-With a web-based tool to carry out your credit control for you, you’ll spend less time chasing unpaid invoices and more time working on your business plans.
+With a web-based tool to carry out your credit control, you’ll spend less time chasing unpaid invoices and more time working on your business plans.